devjanaprime/todoMongo/readme.md

 Simple Todo list app made with JQuery, Node, Express, and Mongo DB as a practice project.

-Note: I should really be doing more small pracice projects like this!
+Note to self: I should really be doing more small practice projects like this!